What Is a Performance Review?

 What is the main goal of a performance review?

-To align employee performance and behaviors with organizational objectives while fostering development.
+To align employee performance and behaviors with organizational objectives while supporting development.

 How do you write a performance review example?